-So what happens when we don’t get what we asked for?
+What happens when we don’t get what we asked for?

-Is He even there?
+Is God even there?

-I drove home and that reference engraved in my heart lit up as though on fire: John 15.
+I drove home, and that reference engraved in my heart, lit up as though on fire: John 15.

 Verses 4 and 5 especially replayed: “Remain in me as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.
 I am the vine and you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me, you can do nothing.”
-(John 15)

-I love the imagery that is painted here of vines and branches.
-I love the way that it speaks to our beings as intended and crafted and created specifically for connection to our Savior.
-These words read off the page to say to me—I give life, and you are designed to live in constant connection with me and through doing so receive all that you need.
+I love the imagery of vines and branches.
+I love how it speaks to our beings as intended and created specifically for connection to our Savior.
+These words say to me, “I give life, and I designed you to live in constant connection with me and, through doing so, receive all you need.”

 Connection with our Savior.